jessewaites/piratebroadcast.github.io/_posts/2016-01-29-introducing-the-twitter-image-tag-gem.md

 Add this line to your application's Gemfile:

-NOTE: Make sure you are using the latest version of this gem - it went under a significant rewrite.
+NOTE: Make sure you are using the latest version of this gem - it went under a significant rewrite at version 1.9.5 - Don't use anything lower than that.

 ```ruby
 gem 'twitter_image_tag'